ljsinclair/ljsinclair/the-power-of-the-doctor.md

 **SPOILER ALERT** Read **no** further if you haven't watched  [The Power of The Doctor](https://en.wikipedia.org/wiki/The_Power_of_the_Doctor)

-Jody Whittaker's run as the 13th Doctor hasn't been easy, and like the first of **anyone** in a role, she's been subject to criticism not experienced by other actors who played The Doctor, save for Colin Baker's experiences in the 1980s.
+Jody Whittaker's run as the 13th Doctor hasn't been easy, and like the first of **anyone** in a role, she's been subject to criticism -- and believe me when I say, every actor gets bad scripts from time to time[^b3d5] -- not experienced by other actors who played The Doctor save for Colin Baker's experiences in the 1980s.
 Not only that, she experienced the first truncated season since Colin's run, too[^7abf].

 Her final episode, The Power of The Doctor was a rollercoaster of emotion, funny, exciting, scary and at the end I was genuinely sad to see her leave the role.